zackiles/call-site/README.md

 ## Getting Started

-If you just cloned this starter kit, run `deno task kit generate`.
+If you just cloned this starter kit, run `deno task kit setup`.
 It'll prompt you for various values to setup the repo and automatically configure it for you.
 It even uses default values retrieved from git to make it easy for you.
 If you make a mistake and want to reset you can run `deno task kit reset`.

 🎉 **That's it!** You'll have a complete working directory and library and package, and no longer need to use `deno-kit`, if you want, you can even remove the `.deno-kit` folder.
 Now explore the rest of the tasks in `deno.jsonc` and being development!
 Once you're ready to publish your library run `deno publish`.